LucaCerina/ampdLib/README.md

 Distributed under the Apache 2.0 License in the accompanying file LICENSE.

 # Automatic Multiscale-based Peak Detection (AMPD)
+ARCHIVED to deter GitHub/Microsoft tracking and profiteering!
+Now available at https://codeberg.org/LucaCerina/ampdLib

+For details about leaving GitHub: https://sfconservancy.org/GiveUpGitHub/

 ampdLib implements automatic multiscale-based peak detection (AMPD) algorithm as in An Efficient Algorithm for Automatic Peak Detection in Noisy Periodic and